BadSpell/TunnelService/README.md

 ## Installation
--  First, Add the following three lines to the sshd_config file and restart the ssh service in your ssh server.
+-  First, Add the following three lines to the `/etc/ssh/sshd_config` file and restart the ssh service in your ssh server.
 ```
-vi /etc/ssh/sshd_config
 GatewayPorts clientspecified
 ClientAliveInterval 15
 ClientAliveCountMax 3

-systemctl restart ssh
 ```

 -  Put the ssh private key file **server.key** in the same folder.
 -  Right-click the **tunnel.bat** file to edit it
 -  Set the server information and port you want to forwarding.